Towards Eco-Welfare State ORSI 2021–

 Since 2017, I contributed in a project on technical questions of energy systems as a Student Fellow at SAIS-ISEP.
 The two year project is an ambitious and comprehensive program on technology adoption, power demand, and willingness to pay for mini-grid power in rural India for the Initiative for Sustainable Energy Policy (ISEP) at the Johns Hopkins School of Advanced International Studies (SAIS).

 A Frugal Innovation Approach to Dynamic Electricity Pricing in Rural India: A Field Experiment 2016–2017

 In 2016, I participated in an extensive measurement experiment of PV micro-grid supply and demand in Uttar Pradesh in India in collaboration with Columbia University and Boond Ltd., an Indian energy access company and a social enterprise.
 In the experiment, solar pico-grids were installed in seven habitations.
 In these habitations, the grid-connected households were randomly assigned different modes of electricity pricing on a weekly basis.
 The results were published in two papers Power availability and reliability of solar pico-grids in rural areas: a case study from northern India (doi:10.1016/j.seta.2018.08.005) and An Evaluation of Dynamic Electricity Pricing for Solar Micro-Grids in Rural India (doi:10.1016/j.esr.2018.05.007).

 I am a member of an interdisciplinary innovation and action research network New Global.
-Through action research, experimentation, co-creation this network aims to foster the necessary capabilities for co-creating frugal and reverse innovations in global systems.
-New Global project funded my PhD research project during 2015 and 2016.
+Through action research, experimentation and co-creation this network aims to foster the necessary capabilities for co-creating frugal and reverse innovations in global systems.